mbloch/mapshaper/docs/examples/basics.md

 -clean
 ```

 `-clean` snaps near-duplicate vertices, removes tiny gaps and overlaps between polygons, and fixes self-intersecting lines.
 It's a safe first step before any spatial operation.
-You can tune `gap-fill-area=`, `sliver-control=` or `snap-interval=` if necessary.
+You can tune `gap-width=` or `snap-interval=` if necessary.

 ## Aggregating